 JEE Main Physical Chemistry Syllabus – The Physical Chemistry section contains all the topics you need to study for scoring well in questions based on Physical Chemistry in JEE Main.
 The section consists of ten units.

-Below is the syllabus for the Physical Chemistry section of the JEE Main 2020 examination.
+Below is the syllabus for the Physical Chemistry section of the JEE Main 2023 and 2024 exams.